Kale Microgreen Nutrition: Every Bite Packed with Vitamins

 ACS Food Science & Technology, built on a previous study that Thomas Wang and Pei Chen did with Red Cabbage microgreens by growing broccoli and kale seeds on a windowsill in natural sunlight and in a refrigerator-like growth chamber to control temperature and humidity with 12 hours of artificial sunlight daily.

-Harvesting the plants 10 days after seeding, the team analyzed the phytonutrient content.
+Harvesting the plants ten days after seeding, the team analyzed the phytonutrient content.

-They found that regardless of the growing environment, the kale and broccoli microgreens were both high in polyphenols and glucosinolates.
+They found that the kale and broccoli microgreens were both high in polyphenols and glucosinolates regardless of the growing environment.

 Yet there was significant variability in the amounts of specific individual phytonutrient types.